brndnmtthws/brndn-io/content/posts/making-something-people-want/index.md

 ## The Innovation Gap

-Still, there's something missing in the current startup ecosystem.
-When we look at the technologies that have truly transformed how people live—the internet, smartphones, social networks, search engines—these were fundamentally consumer-oriented innovations, even if they eventually developed complex business models.
+What's missing is more companies trying to build things normal people care about.
+When we look at the technologies that have truly transformed how people live—the internet, smartphones, social networks, search engines—these started as consumer technologies, even if they later grew big business models around them.

-The problem isn't that B2B startups are bad—many are solving real, important problems.
-The problem is that the overwhelming focus on B2B may be creating an innovation gap where ambitious, consumer-focused technologies struggle to get off the ground.
+When almost all the money and attention goes to B2B, ambitious consumer technology has a harder time even getting started.

-This matters because true technological revolutions often start with seemingly impractical ideas that directly touch people's lives.
-The internet wasn't created to optimize corporate workflows; it was built to connect people and information.
-The same is true for personal computers, smartphones, and many other transformative technologies.
+That matters because a lot of the big shifts start out looking a little impractical.
+The internet wasn't built to help companies manage workflows.
+It connected people and information.
+Personal computers and smartphones followed the same pattern.

 ## Finding a Balance

-What would a more balanced innovation ecosystem look like?
-Perhaps it would include:
+I'd rather see an ecosystem with more room for things like:

 * **Patient capital** for consumer-focused startups that might take longer to monetize but could have massive impact
 * **More emphasis on direct consumer needs** rather than just enterprise efficiency